 Samantha is requesting your assistance in recruiting patients for her doctoral research, which is about patient trust in advice, not just from GPs, but from a range of professionals and other sources of information.
 She will be interviewing patients from GPs in addition to cardiac rehabilitation programs.
 All that she asks is that you distribute an envelope (that she will provide) to any patients of yours who have elevated cholesterol (and currently being prescribed medication to reduce this, such as a statin) and who have not had any form of cardiac event.
 The envelopes she is asking you to distribute are enclosed with this letter - each envelope includes a letter of introduction, a letter of information regarding the study, a consent form, and a short survey regarding personal characteristics of the potential participant.
-These envelopes may be distributed to patients currently being prescribed statins).
+These envelopes may be distributed to patients upon consultation or posted directly to relevant addresses (from the list of patients currently being prescribed statins).
 If necessary, Samantha will provide her time to assist your staff in addressing/mailing these letters and she will of course provide postage.
 It would be very much appreciated if you would assist her in her recruitment process.